-But it isn’t the smoke that causes the build up of creosote on a smoker.
+But it isn’t the smoke that causes the build-up of creosote in a smoker.
 Wood chips can cause it too.

-It doesn’t matter what kind of wood your using in your smoker — be it cherry wood, fruit wood, milder wood, green wood, or apple wood.
-If the wood is too dry and ignites too much, it can also add to amount of creosote produced.
+It doesn’t matter what kind of wood you use in your smoker — be it cherry wood, fruit wood, milder wood, green wood, or apple wood.
+If the wood is too dry and ignites too much, it can also add to the amount of creosote produced.

 Whats The Difference Between Creosote and Bark

 Do not mistake creosote and dark bark; even though they both kind of look like the same.

 Bark refers to a piece of smoked meat’s black, crispy (albeit sometimes chewy) outside texture.
 It is created by the smoke from a smoker and the spices from a dry rub or marinade.
 The flavor and texture are a guilty pleasures of most pitmasters.